ibm-cloud-docs/vpc/block_storage_is_troubleshoot.md

 * The volume name and information is missing in either the UI or CLI.
 * You might also be attempting to access a volume in a region other than your region.
-* You might be trying to access a generation 1 volume.
+* You might be trying to access an obsolete volume, created on a deprecated VPC infrastructure.

 Verify that the volume wasn't detached from a virtual server instance and deleted.
 Search for the instance to which you last attached the volume from the list of all virtual server instances:
 {: tsResolve}